jfjlaros/simpleRPC/docs/protocol.rst

      -
      - Documentation string.

-The format of the documentation string is described in Table `Documentation string.`_.
+The format of the documentation string is described in Section :doc:`usage_device`.

 Remote procedure call
 ---------------------